 Extrinsic and intrinsic factors modulate the outcome of prostate surgeries.
-For instance, the experience of your surgeon can predict the occurrence of complication.
-Laparoscopies share this link between the surgeon and outcome.
+For instance, the experience of your surgeon can predict the occurrence of complications.
+Laparoscopies share this link between the surgeon and the outcome.

 Based on this system, the rate of robotic prostatectomy associated complications is between 8% and 40%.
-Thus, robotic prostatectomy may become worryingly unsafe for you in the presences of other healthcare factors.
+Thus, robotic prostatectomy may become worryingly unsafe for you in the presence of other healthcare factors.

 Carlsson et al. showed that robotic radical prostatectomy had lower (3.7%) high-grade complications compared to open radical prostatectomy (12.5%) (Carlsson et al., 2010).